 Education and Media Influence

 English is taught as a compulsory subject in Icelandic schools, often introduced at an early age.
-This robust educational system ensures that the majority of Icelanders speak English proficiently.
-Moreover, English-language media, such as movies, TV shows, and music, is widely consumed in Iceland, further bolstering English proficiency among Icelanders.
+This robust educational system ensures that the majority of Icelanders speak English proficiently by the time they finish secondary school.
+Moreover, English‑language media—such as movies, TV shows, streaming platforms, and music—is widely consumed in Iceland, and it is usually shown with subtitles rather than dubbing, which further boosts English skills among Icelanders.

 What Language Do They Speak in Iceland?

 The official language of Iceland is Icelandic, a North Germanic language closely related to Old Norse, the language spoken by Vikings.
-It’s the first language of nearly all Icelanders and is used in schools, media, and government.
-Icelanders are proud of this linguistic heritage and work hard to preserve it.
+It is the most spoken language in Iceland, the first language of nearly all Icelanders, and is used in schools, media, and government.
+Icelanders are proud of this linguistic heritage and work hard to preserve it through education and language policy.

 Other Languages Spoken in Iceland